 Traditional IRA.
-Distributions before age 591⁄2 are "premature" and subject to an additional, nondeductible 10% penalty tax.
-Exceptions: The penalty tax doesn't apply to IRA withdrawals of up to \$10,000 of expenses for a first-time home purchase, to withdrawals by unemployed individuals to pay medical insurance premiums, or to withdrawals for "qualified higher education expenses."
+Distributions before age 591/2 are "premature" and subject to an additional, nondeductible 10% penalty tax.
+Exceptions: The penalty tax doesn't apply to IRA withdrawals of up to \$10,000 of expenses for a firsttime home purchase, to withdrawals by unemployed individuals to pay medical insurance premiums, or to withdrawals for "qualified higher education expenses."

 Roth IRA.
 Tax-free distributions from a Roth IRA become possible five years after the first tax year for which a Roth contribution has been made.
-In addition, the distribution must satisfy one of four requirements:
+In addition, the distribution must satisfy one of four requirements: • after the individual is $59\frac{1}{2}$;

-- after the individual is 591⁄2; - because the individual is disabled: - to a beneficiary after the account owner's death; or - for qualified first-time homebuyer expenses.
+- because the individual is disabled: - to a beneficiary after the account owner's death; or - for qualified first-time homebuyer expenses.

-Traditional IRA Roth IRA Eligibility Any wage earner and any nonwork- ing spouse may contribute •Any wage earner and any nonworking spouse, provided modified adjusted gross income is less than \$125,000 for singles, \$198,000 for married couples filing jointly Tax treatment Investment income is tax- deferred until withdrawal Contributions are tax-deductible for some taxpayers Investment income is potentially tax free No deductions are permitted Withdrawals Penalty-free with-drawals may begin at age 591⁄2 No penalty for withdrawals due to death, disability, up to \$10,000 for a first-time home purchase, or qualified medical or educational expenses Minimum distributions must begin at age 72 •Contributions may be withdrawn free of income tax or penalties • After five years earnings may be withdrawn tax free if the owner is age 591⁄2, in case of death or disability, or up to \$10,000 for a first-time home purchase • No minimum distributions are required
+Traditional IRA Roth IRA Eligibility → Any wage earner and any nonwork- ing spouse may contribute •Any wage earner and any nonworking spouse, provided modified adjusted gross income is less than \$146,000 for singles, \$230,000 for married couples filing jointly Tax treatment Investment income is tax- deferred until withdrawal Contributions are tax-deductible for some taxpayers Investment income is poten- tially tax free No deductions are permitted Withdrawals Penalty-free withdrawals may begin at age 591⁄2 No penalty for withdrawals due to death, disability, up to \$10,000 for a first-time home purchase, or qualified medical or educational expenses Minimum distri- Contributions may be withdrawn free of income tax or penalties After five years earnings may be withdrawn tax free if the owner is age 591⁄2, in case of death or disability, or up to \$10,000 for a first-time home purchase at age 73

+No minimum distributions are required